Dr Marsha Vannicelli

 But change is possible when parents get help.
 Behaviorally-oriented coaching can help parents to discern and discontinue habitual ineffectual behaviors; and, instead, to modify the reinforcers necessary to create change.

 With failure-to-launch offspring, behaviors that parents want to eliminate are tied to specific consequences.
-For example, smelly laundry, rather than being taken down by the parents to the laundry room, will be removed and tossed out.
+For example, smelly laundry, rather than being taken by the parents to the laundry room, will be bagged up and relocated in the garage.
 If failure-to-launch youngsters are not up before noon, they may not be given keys to the car.
-Alternatively, parents may charge rent and give dollar credits against rent for positive behaviors that they want to encourage*.
+Alternatively, parents may charge rent and give dollar credits against rent for positive behaviors that they want to encourage.

 One of the most important aspects of making this approach work is that the behavior/consequence system is not only clearly articulated and understood but is exercised with 100% consistency.
 We know from behavioral training that the habits that are hardest to break are those that are inconsistently reinforced (“intermittent reinforcement”).
-Thus, both parents need to be 100% on board and need to start with behaviors that they are totally unambivalent about supporting, with consistent adherence to consequences.
+Thus, both parents, working as a team, need to be 100% on board and reliably engaged.
+They need to start with behaviors that they are totally unambivalent about supporting, with consistent adherence to consequences.

-Growth for the failure-to-launch family member can occur by engaging a family therapist skilled at the step-by-step work needed to modify family dynamics.
+Growth for the failure-to-launch family member can occur by engaging an experienced coach skilled at the step-by-step work needed to modify family dynamics.

 Additional Relevant Reading